 But it wasn’t all doom and gloom.
 A couple of positive things came out of the experience.

-First, it gives me a nice anecdote for this article on the importance of exercise adherence and second it gave me respect for those people – and this is not necessarily marathon runners – who force themselves to do the things they don’t want to do for the simple reason that they know they should be doing them.
+First, it gives me a nice anecdote for this article on the importance of exercise adherence.
+Second it gave me respect for those people – and this is not only marathon runners – who force themselves to do the things they don’t want to do for the simple reason that they know they should be doing them.

 In fact the only way I could motivate myself to run was by running to something, such as gymnastics, or work.